ReinProject/python-rein/doc/HOWTO-setup-rein.md

 We are now ready for the next step, which is to register with some Rein servers.

+##Step 4 -- Enable Tor (optional)

+Privacy is an important feature that Rein aims to provide to its users.
+For users of the [Tor Browser Bundle](https://www.torproject.org), a single command can be run to enable Tor which should cause all traffic to be routed through Tor.

+    rein tor true

-##Step 3 -- Register and Upload Enrollment
+##Step 5 -- Register and Upload Enrollment

 Rein uses microhosting servers to share data between its users.
 Let's connect python-rein to two such servers, that are being operated as a community service by ReinProject.org.